 An agreement about business assets and termination of the marriage can be done before the marriage in a premarital agreement or anytime after the marriage in a postnuptial agreement.
 In many cases, people who never expected to, can end up owning assets in a business after being married many years.

-If you have a business attorney, they can work directly with your family law attorney, like a divorce attorney Collin County, TX trusts, to help you with an agreement with your soon to be or current spouse.
+If you have a business attorney, they can work directly with your family law attorney, like a divorce attorney Collin County, TX who you can trust to help you with an agreement with your soon to be or current spouse.
 In the event of divorce, the attorneys should also work with one another to protect you and your rights.

-Thanks to our friends and contributors from Scroggins Legal for their insight into business and divorce.
+We would like to thank our friends and contributors from Scroggins Legal for their insight into business and divorce.